nestybox/sysbox-ee/docs/quickstart/kind.md

 mycluster              4               mycluster-net        nestybox/k8s-node:v1.18.2      v1.18.2
 ```

-Note that the clusters are well isolated from each other: the K8s nodes are in
+With Sysbox, the clusters are well isolated from each other: the K8s nodes are in
 containers strongly secured via the Linux user namespace, and each cluster is in
 a dedicated Docker network (for traffic isolation).